marcosfavat/dino/How-to-install-GDAL.md

 `from osgeo import gdalnumeric`

 These statements should not return error.
-If gdalnumeric import raise an error it's because Numpy version uses to compile GDAL binding doesn't match the version ship with Blender.
-So in this case just update Numpy with the [corresponding package](http://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy)

 For testing if GDAL_DATA environment variable is correctly setup type :